FANUC Standard Interface Commands

 Set Custom Info

-This command sets custom information for the start measurement task command.
+This command sets custom information for the start measurement command.

 Timing of calling

-This command must be called before you start the measurement task to set the custom information for the measurement.
+This command must be called before starting the measurement task to set the custom information for the measurement.

 Command format